 1.In this case, the state is the appellant.
 It was the prosecutor in Kabarnet SPM Court Criminal Case No 866 of 2019 Republic v Christine Kangogo.
 Christine Kangogo who is the respondent herein was the accused person at the trial.

-2.The Respondent was at the trial charged with the offence of creating disturbance in a manner likely to cause a breach of peace contrary to Section 95(1)(b) of the Penal Code.
-The particulars of the offence were that on the 2nd August, 2019, at about 12.00 hours at Kabasis village in Baringo Central Sub-County within Baringo County the Respondent created disturbance in a manner likely to cause breach of peace by chasing Margaret Toiyoi Bingat while armed with a panga.
+2.The respondent was at the trial charged with the offence of creating disturbance in a manner likely to cause a breach of peace contrary to section 95(1)(b) of the Penal Code.
+The particulars of the offence were that on the August 2, 2019, at about 12.00 hours at Kabasis village in Baringo Central Sub-County within Baringo County the respondent created disturbance in a manner likely to cause breach of peace by chasing Margaret Toiyoi Bingat while armed with a panga.

 5.The appeal proceeded by way of written submissions.

 6.On the first ground of appeal, the appellant through the submissions dated March 10, 2022, contend that all the salient ingredients of the offence of creating disturbance were proved beyond reasonable doubt against the respondent.
 The appellant asserts that the trial proceedings show that the offence was committed in broad daylight in the presence of the complainant and her witnesses who were able to clearly identify the respondent and there was no case of mistaken identity.
 It is the appellant’s case that in view of the evidence on record, the trial court ought to have found that the respondent was culpable as she was the aggressor in the brawl and altercation which took place.
 The appellant also faults the trial magistrate for ignoring the medical evidence on record which showed that the complainant sustained injuries as a result of being assaulted by the respondent.